wendyverdonk93/docs/content/payment-methods/billing-suite/e-invoicing/_index.md

 meta_title: "Payment methods - E-Invoicing - MultiSafepay Docs"
 linktomarketing: "https://www.multisafepay.com/solutions/payment-methods/e-invoicing"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
-intro_description: "E-Invoicing is a MultiSafepay buy now pay later service with automation tools that gives you full control of credit management, the payment process, and customer contact.
+intro_description: "E-Invoicing is a MultiSafepay post-payment method with automation tools that gives you full control of credit management, the payment process, and customer contact.
 Customers pay for orders after receiving them."
 layout: 'single'
 faq: '.'
 logo: '/logo/Payment_methods/e-invoicing.svg'